Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Collateral Ratio

-Locked collateral to the value of minted tokens is called the collateral ratio.
+Locked collateral to the value of minted tokens is called a collateral ratio.

 ### Liquidation

-Liquidation means collateral decrease by asset burn.
-To ensure platform stability Stakers can be liquidated and part of their collateral will be transferred to Liquidators in exchange for paying back part of Staker debt.
-It takes place everytime overrunning the collateral ratio happens.
+Liquidation means a collateral decrease by asset burn.
+To ensure platform stability Stakers can be liquidated and part of their collateral will be transferred to Liquidators in exchange for paying back part of a Staker debt.
+It takes place everytime overrunning the collateral ratio occurs.

 ### Risk

 The user can remove provided liquidity at any time.
-However there are few risks which affects locked assets.
+However there are a few risks which can affect locked assets.

 #### Market risk